donna

 Key Takeaways

-• Retail leads industry verticals with 30.6% share.
+• Commercial aviation leads applications with 45% share.

 Market Segmentation